 - Revocation – claims that a registered trade mark should be withdrawn as it infringes an existing trade mark;

-- Invalidation – similar to revocation claims in that the basis is an existing trade mark should no longer operate; and
+- Invalidation – similar to revocation claims in that the basis is an existing trade mark that should no longer operate; and

 - Rectification – requests to correct a trade mark.
 Often used as a solution to prevent trade mark infringement.